A Life That Works

 Lower, Middle and Upper School students have both informal and formal assemblies throughout the year, including athletics award ceremonies, theater presentations, and concerts.
 Students are told in advance about dress codes for formal events.
 For our youngest students, this usually means a collared shirt, pants, and nice shoes for boys, and a dress, skirt and blouse or dressy slacks, and nice shoes for girls.
 For boys in the grades 5-12, jacket and tie are required.
 Girls are asked to avoid skirts too short and straps too skinny.
 All participants in the Middle School music program wear a school polo shirt and black pants or skirts, tights, and black shoes.

-Baker Field, Krueger Field, Smoyer Field, two Pagoda Fields, Baseball and Softball field, tennis courts (8), basketball gyms (2), Lisa McGraw '44 Ice Rink.
+Baker Field, Krueger Field, Smoyer Field, two Pagoda Fields, Baseball and Softball field, tennis courts (8), basketball gyms (2), Lisa McGraw '44 Ice Skating Rink.

 Princeton Day School has a wide variety of sports opportunities, including 33 Upper School and 18 Middle School athletics teams for student participation beginning in grade 6.